Budgeting Made Easy

 How to balance your budget

 A good personal budget prevents overspending by balancing expenses versus income.
 But it’s not just about keeping total expenses below your total income.
-If you spend every dollar you earn, that’s doesn’t make you financially stable.
-A truly balanced budget has built-in money for saving, plus leaves some breathing room for unexpected expenses.
+If you spend every dollar you earn, that doesn’t make you financially stable.
+A balanced budget has built-in money for saving, leaving some breathing room for unexpected expenses.
 This is known as “free cash flow.”

 In order to maintain financial stability, you should only spend about 75% of what you earn.
 Your income-to-expense ratio should be 1.25 or greater.